eolme/next-sw/README.md

 - entry: string - ServiceWorker script entry point
 - livereload: boolean
   - default to `true` during development
-  - set `livereload: false` to disable Live Reloading
+  - set `livereload: false` to disable live reloading
   - note: if the option is disabled, you need to use your own implementation of page reload

 ## Installation